Business resilience Retuning your business

 - Taxpayers with aggregate amounts of international related party dealings greater than A$2 million need to disclose the details of their related party transactions in the Local File and Section A of the International Dealings Schedule attached with their annual income tax return.

 - The more significant and the broader the scope of a taxpayer’s international related dealings, the more likely the ATO is to review those dealings.
-Taxpayers with a significant level of dealings whose tax performance is low compared to industry standards are at the greatest risk of review.
+Taxpayers with significant level of dealings whose tax performance is low compared to industry standards are at the greatest risk of review.